ArsenYoung/rsschool-cv/cv.md

 ## Work Experience
 __2020 - 2022 Sberbank__

-Worked in develop team with HR-recruitment project PULSE as a release-manager and scrum-master.
+Worked in develop team with HR-recruitment project PULSE as a release-manager and a scrum-master.
 Improved release frequency for 40%.
 Helped to reorganize work processes for team using modern Scrum practices, as a consequence of which team productivity was grown for 50% and quality of code was grown for 30%.

 **2018 - 2020 Sberbank**